 In lieu of flowers, please consider donating in Sandy’s memory to the Breast Cancer Research Foundation or the National Breast Cancer Coalition Fund.

-To send flowers to the family or plant a tree in memory of Sandy Kay Otto, please visit our floral store.
+To send flowers to Sandy's family, please visit our floral store.